matthiasportius/Python-Notes/README.md

 So in Python, `x` is only a *name* pointing to the "real" object with type, value and refcount.
 That means `x` does not directly "own" any memory adress like a variable in C.
-The PyObject does.
+The `PyObject` does.

-So what happens when I re-assign the variable `x = 3` in Python is:
+So what happens when I re-assign the previous variable with `x = 3` in Python is:
 1. Create a new PyObject
 2. Set the type of the `PyObject` to integer
 3. Set the value of the `PyObject` to `3`